 "In major markets now, conventional construction doesn't really exist," Nathan Taft, director of acquisitions for green builder Jonathan Rose Companies, told Business News Daily.
 "We've seen a real shift in the industry, getting a push from government mandate to push people along on the learning curve.
 People are just realizing that green building makes sense."

 Sustainable building involves an analytical, data-driven approach to various renovations, including installing insulation, updating lighting to LED fixtures, and diagnosing heating and boiler systems.
 This approach helps companies identify the most wasteful aspects of a given structure and determine how to best address that waste.
+But sustainable building is not just about renovations.
+New construction is also a key element, with the designs created from the ground up to accommodate both environmental sustainability and ergonomic needs.

 "We position buildings from a holistic standpoint to enhance efficiency, as well as tenant and resident experience," Taft said.
 "Energy retrofits are often combined with creating a new community space. … We're always integrating green from the very beginning, not just tacking it on at the end.
 It's really what the building is about from its first inception."